 Low ceilings make the home seem more cozy than cramped, and the incorporation of wood brings the natural world inside.
 In fact, that was Wright’s intention; with the use of open space and large windows, my eyes were constantly drawn to the outdoors and the natural beauty surrounding the home.
 To completely isolate myself from the outside world would be impossible.

-The Kaufmann family each had their own room, in addition to the kitchen, servant’s quarters, guest room, main living room, and the later addition of a guesthouse behind the waterfall.
+The Kaufmann family each had their own room, in addition to the kitchen, servant’s quarters, guest room, main living room, and the later addition of a guesthouse behind the main home.
 The rooms were compact and stacked on top of each other; the main house is three stories tall and the third floor holds only one room, belonging to the Kaufmann’s only son.

 The interior of the home is nearly as fascinating as the architecture.
 Mrs. Kaufmann collected countless statues, rugs, paintings and original artwork from all over the world.
 I spent just as much time snapping pictures of tiny details as hanging my jaw at the views outside.
 Her taste in decorations was exquisite.

 To go on a tour of the house, you’ll need to reserve tickets ahead of time.
 I recommend the in-depth tour as you’re able to learn much more about the construction of the home and the inside story of even small details, as well as visit every room in the house.
 The two hours were gone in a flash.

 Tickets are $30 for adults and $18 for children for the standard tour or $80 per person for the in-depth tour.
 Bear in mind that children under 6 are not allowed on any tours of Fallingwater.
 Reservations are highly recommended and can be made on their website or by calling 724-329-8501.
 If you just want to see the outside of the home, ground’s passes are available for $10 each.